TailorBrands/node-exporter-prometheus/README.md

 # Prometheus Exporter for Express Applications

 This module allows application to expose Prometheus compatible metrics.
-The metrics include those that are exported by default in [`prom-client`](https://github.com/siimon/prom-client) as well as request duration, paths, methods, and statuses.
-[Example output](./examples/output.txt).
+The metrics include request duration and statuses and optionally those that are exported by default in [`prom-client`](https://github.com/siimon/prom-client).
+[Example output showing all metrics](./examples/output.txt).
 By default, the `/metrics` and `/healthz` endpoints are ignored.

 ### Installing